leaf-ai/studio-go-runner/examples/docker/README.md

 This document discusses how to run a Docker Desktop deployment on a single Laptop or Desktop.

 These instructions are intended for Mac or Windows experimenters.
+For Linux please see the (Linux Kubernetes local example)[examples/local/README.md]

 These instructions are generally intended for CPU users, however they can also apply to multiple GPUs within a single host if the [nvidia for docker tooling](https://github.com/NVIDIA/nvidia-docker) is installed.